 Atex Zones Explained

-There are six atex rating zone classifications in which an Atex hoist may be used, they cover the different types of explosive environments; three for gas and vapour hazards and three for dust hazards.
-Atex zone 1 and Atex zone 2 are the most common.
+There are six atex rating zone classifications in which an Atex hoist may be used.
+However they cover the different types of explosive environments.
+Therefore you will find three for gas and vapour hazards and three for dust hazards.
+But Atex zone 1 and Atex zone 2 are the most common.
 An explosion proof hoist will fit into one of these categories.
-Here are the atex zones explained in a little more detail to help you choose the correct atex hoist and comply with atex regulations.
+Here are the atex zones explained in a little more detail.
+Thus to help you choose the correct atex hoist and comply with atex regulations.

 Equipment Groups, Zone Classification, Protection Levels & Categories